Hexzanity/CRUD-DJANGO/README.md

 8. Finish the Installation

-After all installation, go open the visual studio and click open folder in "Bootcamp-Django Folder". then click the New Terminal to Run the Application.
+After all installation, go open the visual studio and click open folder in "Bootcamp-Django Folder". then click the New Terminal to Run the Project.

+Just input "python manage.py runserver"

+The database of our django project is built-in database of django language which is "db.sqlite3" that we can locate at
+\Bootcamp-Django\student_profiling folder.

 <br> </br>